actinia-org/actinia-introduction/docs/index.md

 ### Introduction to ace - actinia command execution

 Controlling actinia from a running GRASS GIS session is a convenient way of writing process chains.
-It requires some basic GRASS GIS knowledge (for intro course, see [here](https://neteler.gitlab.io/grass-gis-analysis/).
+It requires some basic GRASS GIS knowledge (for an intro course, e.g. see [here](https://neteler.gitlab.io/grass-gis-analysis/)).

 The `ace` (actinia command execution) tool allows the execution of a single GRASS GIS command or a list of GRASS GIS commands on an actinia REST service (e.g., https://actinia.mundialis.de/).
 In addition it provides job management, the ability to list locations, mapsets and map layer the user has access to as well as the creation and deletion of mapsets.
 The `ace` tool is a GRASS GIS addon and must be executed in an active GRASS GIS session.